Blackridge Film

 Frosted film can be installed on exterior glass, but the specification changes significantly.
 Exterior film must be weather-resistant, UV-stabilized, and engineered for the moisture, temperature cycling, and cleaning exposure that exterior glass faces.
 Most interior frosted films are not rated for exterior use.

-For South Florida exterior applications — ground-floor bathroom windows, exterior office glass where privacy is needed — we use films with exterior-grade construction: UV-resistant coatings, moisture-stable adhesives, and warranties that cover outdoor exposure.
+For South Florida exterior applications.
+Ground-floor bathroom windows, exterior office glass where privacy is needed.
+We use films with exterior-grade construction: UV-resistant coatings, moisture-stable adhesives, and warranties that cover outdoor exposure.

 Common Specification Errors